B.Tech vs. B.Pharm: Comparing Career Prospects in Health Science

 Whether you're driven by a passion for technology or committed to improving lives through medicine, UPES offers world-class programs to launch your career:

-• Explore B.Tech Programs at UPES
+- Explore B.Tech in Health Sciences Program at UPES

-• Explore B.Pharm Programs at UPES
+- Explore B.Pharm.
+Programs at UPES

-• Study under a research-driven curriculum that prepares you for careers in pharma, clinical practice, and healthcare innovation.
+- Study under a research-driven curriculum that prepares you for careers in pharma, clinical practice, and healthcare innovation.

 It's extremely important to enroll in the degree of your choice that’s aligned with your interests, career choice, and professional aspirations.